The weird, the wonderful, and the wacky.

 Variety, diversity, uniqueness, and connection makes up, makes us, who we are.
 We are all normal here because no one is.
 This is the church, and as St Paul would have said, “We are God’s body”.
 Or in my Nana’s language: God’s Christmas pudding.

 I’ve mentioned the word ‘queer’ a couple of times now, and I know it’s a loaded word.
 It’s a word that was once, and still is, used in a derogatory manner to describe sexual minorities.
 It’s also a word that sexual minorities have picked and embraced as a self-description.
-It’s a word that the Reverend Jeff Hood[i] uses to describe God.
+It’s a word that some[i] use to describe God.
 Let me explain:

 The definition of God as ‘beyond our ability to describe and contain’ or queer, is also a definition/a frame for understanding ourselves as church folk: we are indescribable and uncontainable, we are therefore queer.
 We are contaminated by association – association with the queer Jesus and all the queer and wonderful who gather in his name.